blairhicks/CHROnIC-2/README.md

 The recommended installation process is to first deploy the Bus, then the Collector, then the UCS ESX Analyzer, and finally the Portal.
 **See the UCS ESX Analyzer's documentation for supported UCS hardware**

-## Local Docker Builds Install
-* Install Docker for Mac or Docker for Windows
+## Local Laptop Install using Docker for Mac or Docker for Windows
+Follow these instructions if you plan to run CHROnIC locally on your laptop.
+You can either use pre-built containers or build them locally (this takes some extra time).

+### Build containers locally and run

 Download Repos and build base containers
 ```